Continuing Education Activity

 The toxicity of argatroban from supratherapeutic dosage is related to its anticoagulant effect.
 There is no antidote to reverse its actions.
 In case of overdose, stop the drug and initiate appropriate transfusion therapy, e.g., fresh frozen plasma.
 Patients with hepatic dysfunction are particularly susceptible to the excessive anticoagulant effect of argatroban due to reduced clearance.
 In such patients, the reversal of its effect takes a longer time.

 Enhancing Healthcare Team Outcomes

-Heparin products see frequent use in hospitals, including line flushes, catheters to DVT prophylaxis in patients with prolonged hospitalization.
+Heparin products see frequent use in hospitals, including line flushes, catheters, to DVT prophylaxis in patients with prolonged hospitalization.
 It is reasonable to obtain platelet counts after heparin therapy.
-Any fall in platelet count requires evaluation, and 4T Score (degree of thrombocytopenia, timing relative to heparin exposure, presence of thrombosis, other causes for thrombocytopenia) should be calculated if HIT is suspected.
-Physicians, pharmacists, and nurses should be aware of HIT pathology.
+Any fall in platelet count requires evaluation, and a 4T score (degree of thrombocytopenia, timing relative to heparin exposure, presence of thrombosis, other causes for thrombocytopenia) should be calculated if HIT is suspected.
+Clinicians, pharmacists, and nurses should be aware of HIT pathology.
 Argatroban is indicated only in Type II HIT, not in Type I. Type I HIT can be differentiated from Type II by a milder drop in platelet count, earlier onset of thrombocytopenia, and absence of antibodies.
-Since argatroban is expensive as well as can have potential bleeding complications, it is necessary to ensure its use is in the correct clinical scenario.
+Since argatroban is expensive and can have potential bleeding complications, it is necessary to ensure its use is in the correct clinical scenario.
 Patients on argatroban therapy should have frequent monitoring of PTT or ACT, and any signs suggestive of bleeding or fall in hemoglobin should be promptly reported to the healthcare team so that the clinician can promptly discontinue argatroban and initiate transfusion therapy.